PNardman/laravel-issue-6796/README.md

 1. *(Optional)* Create a user if you haven’t already.
 2. Log in with your credentials.
 3. The normal 2FA screen will appear, and the custom login pipeline will be skipped.
+This is *incorrect*!